vkopytin/muffui/README.md

 * Observable (Event Hub)
 * Model View ViewModel (MVVM)

-Conclusion:
+# Conclusion:

 Declarative UI/declarative syntax is the future of UI development.
 It helps to build a UI that is easy to maintain, understand and extend.

-It would help to build a nice platform for multi OS supported UI.
+It could serve as a basis for multi OS supported UI.
 Such UI would be easy to backport to another platform/operating system.